Did police homophobia fail serial killer's gay victims?

 What if the victims were women?

-Leading gay rights activist Peter Tatchell questioned whether homophobia and class played a role in police handling of the case.
+Leading gay rights activist Peter Tatchell questioned whether homophobia and class played a role in police conduct.

 "If four young middle class women had been murdered in Mayfair, I believe the police would have made a public appeal much sooner and mounted a far more comprehensive investigation," he said